- Item 6657 - Wabanaki trade brooch, ca. 1780

 - *Credit line must read: Collections of Maine Historical Society

-This trade silver brooch may have been given to James A. Purinton, Indian Agent serving at Old Town between 1860 and 1864.
+James A. Purinton, Indian Agent serving at Old Town between 1860 and 1864 had this silver trade brooch in his collection.
 It most likely was made in Montreal, Canada.Show Details

-The Wabanaki Indians traded furs for silver, as did many other tribes in the northeastern United States.
+Wabanaki people traded furs for silver, as did many other tribes in the northeastern United States.

-Indians bought or traded for silver and the silversmiths incorporated designs using Indian motifs in jewelry made for trade.
+Wabanakis bought or traded for silver and the silversmiths incorporated designs using Native motifs in jewelry made for trade.

-The double curve design used in this brooch was a popular Indian design.
+The double curve design used in this brooch is a Wabanaki design.